 Any non-attendance at school must be reported on the first day of absence.
 Please contact the School Office by telephone by 9.00am and record the details of your child's absence.

-For further detailed information please refer to our Attendance Policy under the 'School Policies' tab or see below.
+For further detailed information please refer to our Attendance Policy under the 'School Policies' tab.

 As set down by the Department for Education, schools are only able to authorise absence from school in exceptional circumstances.
 In making a request for an authorised absence from school you will need to explain why the circumstances are exceptional (via our Absence Request Form obtainable directly from the School Office).
 Please note there is no general right to authorise absence for a family holiday and if you take your child out of school without permission the absence will be unauthorised and a Penalty Notice may be considered.
 Unauthorised absence is absence not approved by the school and will be coded on your child's attendance record as one of the following: